 Use any fruit for fruit compote such as:

-Use this easy homemade fruit compote recipe on top breakfast bowls, oatmeal, cake, brownies, cheesecake, and ice cream treats such as these:
+Use this easy homemade fruit compote recipe on top breakfast bowls, oatmeal, pancakes, waffles, french toast, cake, brownies, cheesecake, and ice cream treats such as these:

 - Stir into a morning Greek Yogurt Breakfast Bowl.